lightscapevr/website/markdown/getting-started-quest.md

 <a href="docs-getting-started.html">run VR Sketch tethered</a>, then you
 don't need to install anything on the Quest!*

-In the Quest 2/3/Pro, install the application "VR Sketch".
+In the Quest 1/2/3/Pro, install the application "VR Sketch".
 You have to search for it by name (big main page, "Search" button at the top right, enter for example "vrsketch").
 It is in the "App Lab" category, so you have to click "App Lab".
 Here is a direct link: <a href="https://www.oculus.com/experiences/quest/3557027837758788/">https://www.oculus.com/experiences/quest/3557027837758788/</a>.
-(Note that on Quest 1 you get an older version of VR Sketch; see below.)

 If you want to use it together with SketchUp on a PC or a Mac, you need to install <a href="downloads.html">VR Sketch for PC/Mac</a> too.
 Pick the